ValtoForks/dgl/tutorials/001-intro.md

 }
 ```

-`registerObject` can be used if you don't want to delete the object manually: it registers any object under the given name, so that it can be retrieved later and is deleted automatically on application exit.
-Use only unique names!

 `TextLine` object supports non-ASCII characters (if the font contains them).
 This doesn't require any additional configuration - just pass your UTF-8 string and enjoy!
 Text rendering system is lazy: `FreeTypeFont` object loads new Unicode characters on demand, so no wasting memory with unnecessary data.

 Running